cs1302uga/cs1302-gallery/README.md

 ### Functional Requirements

-* **Main Requirements:** Your application needs to have the components listed below.
+* **Main Requirements (100 points):** Your application needs to have the components listed below.
 They need to function as described.
 If a certain aspect of a component (e.g., style or behavior) is not specified in these requirements, then that aspect is at the discretion of the implementor.
 The screenshot provided earlier in this project description is meant to serve as a reference.
 It is okay if